hideyukiinada/transfer-learning/label_image.md

   return result
 ```
+Note [tf.read_file](https://www.tensorflow.org/api_docs/python/tf/io/read_file) does not return the content upon
+invocation.
+It returns a string Tensor.
+Actual evaluation is done in sess.run() just like any other tensors.

 # 4. Running the image by the model

 Once the model is loaded and the image file is read, you can run the image through the model.
 In order to do that you need to :

-know the name of the node in the graph.
+* know the name of the node in the graph.
-get the reference to the node
+* get the reference to the node

 Input layer's name was set to Placeholder in retrain.py and you specified this when you run label_image.py
 Since import namespace is added, the name is import/Placeholder.